-Fluffy, soft and tender this Eggless Pancake recipe features whole wheat flour, milk, sugar and flavorings for a healthy and delicious breakfast treat.
+Fluffy, soft and tender this Eggless Pancakes recipe features whole wheat flour, milk, sugar and flavorings for a healthy and delicious breakfast treat.
 Here you’ll find step-by-step instructions with photos and a video for how to make the easiest and best pancake recipe without eggs.

 Table of Contents

-About These Eggless Pancakes
+About Eggless Pancakes Recipe

 If you didn’t see the recipe for yourself you wouldn’t know these whole wheat pancakes are made without eggs.
 They are so wonderfully soft and fluffy, tasty, and surprisingly healthy.
 Perfect for breakfast or brunch!

 This Eggless Pancake recipe is also quick and easy to make in only 15 minutes with basic pantry staples.
 Simply combine dry ingredients with a mixture of milk and butter, then whisk to create an airy batter.
 The pancakes are quickly cooked on a hot griddle (or skillet) and in no time are ready to load with toppings.

 Give this nearly foolproof eggless pancake recipe with whole wheat flour a try, and I am sure it will be your favorite way to make pancakes, too!